tomy0000000/blog/content/posts/pycon-us-2024/index.en.md

 GIL is one of (if not most) the critical components to prevent race conditions in Python by only allowing one thread to execute simultaneously, which is beneficial for most cases.
 However, for tasks that require intensive computation, which could've been partitioned and parallelized execution, this became a significant drawback as GIL only facilitates one core when there are a lot more just sitting around doing nothing.
 However, GIL has existed in Python since day one, and many core-level components also depend on it, which makes the removal process harder.

-In Python 3.12, the [sub-interpreter](https://docs.python.org/3.12/whatsnew/3.12.html#pep-684-a-per-interpreter-gil) is introduced.
+To cope with this issue, Python 3.12 introduced the [sub-interpreter](https://docs.python.org/3.12/whatsnew/3.12.html#pep-684-a-per-interpreter-gil).
 This allows tasks to be divided into multiple chunks and executed in multiple sub-interpreters.

 However, this is just a timely step as it does not solve the fundamental issue.
 What we want is the complete removal of GIL, the so-called "[Free-threaded](https://docs.python.org/3.13/whatsnew/3.13.html#free-threaded-cpython)," to unleash Python's full potential.